-Wilson was born in Penegoes, near Machynlleth, Montgomeryshire, between 1712 and 1714, the third son of the seven children of John Wilson and Alice Wynne.
+Wilson was born in Penegoes, near Machynlleth, Montgomeryshire, in 1713 or 1714 (the exact year remains uncertain), the third son of the seven children of John Wilson and Alice Wynne.
 He received a sound classical education and, having early shown an enthusiasm for drawing, was placed in 1729 as a pupil with Thomas Wright, an indifferent portraitist and professional copyist in London, with whom he stayed for six years.
 Nothing is certainly known of his first eight or nine years in independent practice as a portraitist; his first recorded portrait dates from 1744.
 He was patronized by the Lytteltons and between 1747 and 1750 was living in the house on the south side of Covent Garden formerly occupied by Samuel Scott.
 He also painted landscapes of Welsh scenes and views in and around London, of which the earliest is dated 1737.

 Wilson traveled to Italy in 1750 and was befriended in Venice by the British consul, Joseph Smith, and by Francesco Zuccarelli, who encouraged his propensity for landscape painting; after a year or so he went to Rome with William Lock, a young man on the Grand Tour, arriving there in January 1752.
 Finally persuaded by Claude Joseph Vernet to devote himself to landscape, he settled in Rome for five years or more, the sketches he made in the Alban Hills and around Naples providing him with a storehouse of ideas and compositions which laid the foundations of his later career.
 Lord Dartmouth gave him his most important commission, for sixty-eight large finished drawings of Italian views.